Coined Cuisine

 • Coconut Cream - Coconut cream gives us that signature pina colada flavor.
 If you only have the can of coconut milk, just scoop up the cream from the top of the can.
 Using coconut cream keeps this dessert dairy free!

-How to Make Layered Popsicles
+How to Make Layered Miami Vice Popsicles at Home

-FAQs
+Recipe FAQs

 How do you remove homemade popsicles from the popsicle mold?

 To easily remove popsicles from their mold, simply run some warm water over the bottom of the molds for about a minute.
-Using silicone molds, you can also slightly peel the mold away from the edges.
-Pull the popsicles out, and you're good to go!
+Using silicone molds, you can also slightly “peel” the mold away from the edges.
+Pull the popsicles out, and you’re good to go!

 Not at all - I'm just extra LOL.
 If you're only using one type, I would suggest a clear rum, and something a bit neutral-flavored, so it goes well in both halves of the popsicle.

-How do you store homemade Miami Vice Popsicles?
+How do you store homemade Miami Vice popsicles?

-Peaches and Cream Popsicles
+Homemade Peaches and Cream Popsicles

-Strawberry Rosé Popsicles
+Homemade Strawberry Rosé Popsicles

 A tray of homemade Miami Vice Popsicles on a bed of ice with coconut halves and strawberries on the side.